centria/basic-coding/docs/part3/part3-1.md

 }
 ```

+Can you spot what is wrong* with the code above?

 Perceptual blindness is something that one cannot be eliminated completely.
 However, there are ways by which a programmer can lessen its effect - the first one being taking breaks, which requires that work is begun early.
 Code comments, proper naming of things, and "debugging" prints are additional examples of things that are also helpful.

 ## Commenting the Source Code